webboty/Dexter-Wiki/End-Effectors.md

 # See also:
+- Version 2 Tool Interface CAD files (note: needs to be expanded) [Starter in OpenJSCAD](https://openjscad.org/#https://raw.githubusercontent.com/JamesNewton/AdvancedRoboticsWithJavascript/master/cad/EndEffectorStart.jscad)
-- Current Tool Interface CAD files (note: this will be replaced): [OnShape](https://cad.onshape.com/documents/2af8ed0e61a34ebf69284c68/w/72caf65e51bde98e456925d2/e/b03fb46577fe162df32757e9), [STL](https://www.thingiverse.com/download:3318346) There is room in the body for wiring and a [Tinyduino ](https://tinycircuits.com/collections/kits/products/tinyduino-basic-kit) interface device which can be attached with [slightly longer bolts](https://www.mcmaster.com/#91251a059/=17p3i1d).
+- Version 1 Tool Interface CAD files (note: this will be replaced): [OnShape](https://cad.onshape.com/documents/2af8ed0e61a34ebf69284c68/w/72caf65e51bde98e456925d2/e/b03fb46577fe162df32757e9), [STL](https://www.thingiverse.com/download:3318346) There is room in the body for wiring and a [Tinyduino ](https://tinycircuits.com/collections/kits/products/tinyduino-basic-kit) interface device which can be attached with [slightly longer bolts](https://www.mcmaster.com/#91251a059/=17p3i1d).
 - http://hdrobotic.com/dexter-community/#!/grippers Our forum section for grippers.
 - https://www.eng.yale.edu/grablab/openhand/ These are good designs for open source grippers.
 They do NOT have the exact tool interface for Dexter, but could be adapted, or the tool interface part can be replace.